Skip to content

 Security & auth

-Authentication is JWT-based with short-lived access tokens and HttpOnly refresh tokens, plus optional Google OAuth.
-Beyond the basics, I added account lockout after repeated failed logins, audit logging of authentication events, and rate limiting on auth endpoints — the kind of hardening that matters once a platform holds real customer accounts and payment-adjacent data, even without a payment gateway yet.
+JWT with short-lived access tokens and HttpOnly refresh tokens, plus optional Google OAuth.
+Account lockout after repeated failed logins, audit logging of auth events, and rate limiting on auth endpoints.

-The hardest problems weren't in the UI — they were in keeping a large, frequently-changing external catalogue consistent with an internal schema that also has to support fast filtering.
-Deadlocks under concurrent writes (solved above), keeping category and price caches from going stale after a sync, and designing a quote data model flexible enough for arbitrary print positions and personalization without becoming an unstructured blob were the recurring hard problems.
+Keeping a large, frequently-changing external catalogue consistent with an internal schema that also supports fast filtering.
+Deadlocks under concurrent writes, cache invalidation after syncs, and a quote data model flexible enough for arbitrary print positions without becoming an unstructured blob.

-Deliberate scopeThere is no payment gateway or production-tracking system yet.
+Deliberate scopeNo payment gateway or production-tracking system yet.
 Customers receive static EFT banking details by email, and fulfillment happens outside the platform.
-This was a conscious sequencing decision — quoting and invoicing were the highest-leverage problems to solve first, and I'd rather ship an honest, working slice of the workflow than a half-built payment integration.
+Quoting and invoicing were the highest-leverage problems to solve first.